Grounding and Bonding for PV Systems: NEC 690 Part V

 Grounding and Bonding for PV Systems: A Comprehensive Guide to NEC 690 Part V

 Properly grounding solar PV systems is one of the most critical aspects of a safe and reliable installation, governed by Part V of NEC Article 690.
-This process involves two distinct but related concepts: system grounding, which connects current-carrying conductors to the earth for voltage stabilization, and equipment grounding, which bonds all metallic components to prevent shock hazards.
-Key components in this process include the Equipment Grounding Conductor (EGC) for fault current paths and, in some cases, a Grounding Electrode Conductor (GEC) to connect to a grounding rod.
-Modern installations frequently use a functionally grounded inverter with an ungrounded PV array, a shift from older solidly grounded system designs.
-Adhering to the nec code book ensures that listed grounding and bonding devices are used to maintain electrical continuity, protecting both people and the expensive solar panel generator equipment.
+This process involves two distinct but related concepts: system grounding, which provides a reference to earth for the electrical system (stabilizing voltages and assisting in clearing certain faults), and equipment grounding, which bonds all normally non-current-carrying metallic parts to provide a low-impedance path for fault current.
+Key components in this process include the Equipment Grounding Conductor (EGC) for fault current paths and, in some cases, a Grounding Electrode Conductor (GEC) to connect to a grounding rod or the premises grounding electrode system.
+Many modern grid-tied installations use ungrounded PV arrays paired with transformerless (non-isolated) inverters that establish a functional ground reference and rely on electronic ground-fault detection.
+Solidly grounded PV source circuits remain a permitted configuration and are still used in some systems.
+Adhering to the NEC ensures that listed grounding and bonding devices are used to maintain electrical continuity, protecting both people and the solar generator equipment.

 The Foundation: Grounding vs. Bonding in Solar Installations

 For any master electrician or journeyman electrician, understanding the distinction between grounding and bonding is fundamental.
 While often used interchangeably, they serve different purposes under the National Electrical Code.
-Grounding is the act of connecting an electrical system to the earth, primarily to limit voltage spikes from lightning or utility surges.
-Bonding, on the other hand, is the process of connecting all non-current-carrying metallic parts of an equipment or enclosure together to create a continuous low-impedance path.
+Grounding is the act of connecting an electrical system to the earth to provide a reference and help limit voltage from lightning or system transients; bonding is the process of connecting normally non-current-carrying metallic parts together to create an effective fault-current path.
 If you need a refresher, our articles offer a deep dive into grounding vs. bonding as defined by NEC 250 and the specifics within NEC Article 250.

 In a solar PV system, the goal of this combined effort is twofold: personnel safety and equipment protection.
 Proper bonding ensures that if a fault occurs and a metal frame becomes energized, the current has an immediate path back to the source, tripping the overcurrent device and preventing a dangerous shock hazard.
 Grounding helps stabilize the system’s voltage relative to the earth.
-While Article 250 provides the general rules, NEC Article 690, Part V, modifies and adds specific requirements for the unique characteristics of a solar panel generator.
+While Article 250 provides the general rules, NEC Article 690, Part V, modifies and adds specific requirements for PV generators and their unique characteristics.

 Decoding NEC 690 Part V: System Grounding Approaches

-NEC 690.41 outlines the permitted system grounding configurations, giving installers different approaches based on the equipment used.
-The choice between these systems impacts everything from safety device requirements to overall system efficiency.
+NEC 690.41 outlines the permitted PV system grounding configurations, giving installers different approaches based on system design and equipment used.
+The choice between these systems impacts everything from safety-device selection to how grounding conductors are routed and connected.

 Solidly Grounded Systems